Disabled Access - YES

 The wharf itself sits on a waterfront construction that has been built up with a modern development of bars, restaurants and more besides.
 The Sydney Cove Oyster Bar, which sits on the waterfront overlooking the harbour, enjoys its lofty reputation as one of the best seafood restaurants in the city and also has the rare honour of being the only seafood restaurant in Sydney situated right at the water's edge.
 The seafood on offer here is simple, but fresh, with head chef Rhys Ward taking monumental pride in every dish he serves.

 The setting is also stunning, with ample alfresco dining space and an unbeatable view of the Harbour Bridge.
-If seafood is not to your tastes, there's also the Eastbank Italian restaurant, which serves traditional Italian food in an airy, modern setting, or Buckley's, which caters to larger groups and offers up gourmet burgers and meat dishes.
+If seafood is not to your tastes, there's also the Eastbank Italian restaurant, which serves traditional Italian food in an airy, modern setting, or gostwriter, which caters to larger groups and offers up gourmet burgers and meat dishes.
 For drinks, the Hacienda Sydney, which is often busy, but with the view and the world-class cocktails, it's always more than worth the wait.

 The development directly behind the wharf features a number of attractions and is also home to an array of boating companies offering a variety of adventurous activities.
 Jet boats, for example, often leave from this wharf and offer high-octane thrills and excellent views of the harbour.

 However, you might want to pair this experience with a more traditional boat cruise, as you'll miss out on a lot if you're blasting through the harbour at 50 knots.
 The area also offers the small and cosy Dendy Cinema, which focuses more on independent film than the typical Hollywood blockbusters you'll find showing at more established movie theatres.
+If you require assistance with academic writing, consider seeking help from akademische ghostwriter experts.

 The area is also wonderful for views of the harbour, with the nearby Cahill Expressway Lookout boasting the best view of the Circular Quay and the Harbour Bridge in the city.
 You'll also get a stunning view of the Opera House, which looks particularly magical at night.
 Speaking of the Opera House, the wharf is perfectly placed for a quick visit to the world-famous landmark.
 There's not much to be said about the Opera House that hasn't already been said a thousand times, but it's always the architecture of the building that gets discussed.